-- "ADC" means antibody-drug conjugate. - "Affordable Care Act" means the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act. - "AML" means acute myeloid leukemia. - "ANDA" means an abbreviated new drug application. - "Bayer License Agreement" means that certain License Agreement, dated October 7, 2020, by and among Legacy Vincera Pharma, Bayer Aktiengesellschaft and Bayer Intellectual Property GmbH. - "BLA" means a biologics license application. - "BPCIA" means the Biologics Price Competition and Innovation Act of 2009. - "Business Combination" means the Merger and the other transactions described in the Merger Agreement. - "Bylaws" means our amended and restated bylaws. - · "Certificate of Incorporation" means our second amended and restated certificate of incorporation, as amended. - "cGMP" means current Good Manufacturing Practice. - "common stock" means our common stock, \$0.0001 par value per share. - "DLBCL" means diffuse large B-cell lymphoma. - "Earnout Shares" means certain rights to common stock after the closing of the Business Combination that Legacy Holders may be entitled to receive pursuant to the Merger Agreement. - "Exchange Act" means the Securities Exchange Act of 1934, as amended.
+- · "ADC" means antibody-drug conjugate. - "Affordable Care Act" means the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act - "AML" means acute myeloid leukemia. - "ANDA" means an abbreviated new drug application. - "Bayer License Agreement" means that certain License Agreement, dated October 7, 2020, by and among Legacy Vincera Pharma, Bayer Aktiengesellschaft and Bayer Intellectual Property GmbH. - · "BLA" means a biologics license application. - "BPCIA" means the Biologics Price Competition and Innovation Act of 2009. - "Business Combination" means the Merger and the other transactions described in the Merger Agreement. - "BTKi" means Bruton tyrosine kinase inhibitor. - · "Bylaws" means our amended and restated bylaws. - · "CDK" means cyclin-dependent kinase. - "Certificate of Incorporation" means our second amended and restated certificate of incorporation, as amended. - · "cGMP" means current Good Manufacturing Practice. - · "CLL" means chronic lymphocytic leukemia - · "common stock" means our common stock, \$0.0001 par value per share. - · "CPT" means camptothecin. - "DH-DLBCL" means double-hit diffuse large B-cell lymphoma (i.e., DLBCL characterized by translocations of MYC and BCL-2). - "Earnout Shares" means certain rights to common stock after the closing of the Business Combination that Legacy Holders may be entitled to receive pursuant to the Merger Agreement. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "FDA" means the U.S. Food and Drug Administration. - "GAAP" means accounting principles generally accepted in the United States of America. - "IND" means an investigational new drug application. - "JOBS Act" means the Jumpstart Our Business Startups Act of 2012.

-- "FDA" means the U.S. Food and Drug Administration. - "IND" means an investigational new drug application. - "JOBS Act" means the Jumpstart Our Business Startups Act of 2012. - "KSPi" means kinesin spindle protein inhibitor. - "Legacy Holders" means the stockholders of Legacy Vincera Pharma immediately prior to the Business Combination. - "Legacy Vincera Pharma" means Vincera Pharma, Inc. prior to the consummation of the Business Combination, which changed its name to VNRX Corp. following the Business Combination. - "Merger" means the merger of Merger Sub with and into Legacy Vincera Pharma, with Legacy Vincera Pharma surviving as the surviving company and as a wholly-owned subsidiary of LSAC, which occurred on December 23, 2020. - "Merger Agreement" means that certain Merger Agreement, dated September 25, 2020, by and among LSAC, Merger Sub, Legacy Vincera Pharma and Raquel E. Izumi, as the representative of the Legacy Holders. - "Merger Sub" means LifeSci Acquisition Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of LSAC at the time of the Business Combination. - "mRNA" means messenger RNA. - "NDA" means a new drug application. - "public warrants" means warrants originally issued in the initial public offering of LSAC, which were redeemed in April 2021. - "private warrants" means the warrants issued simultaneously with the closing of the initial public offering of LSAC in a private placement to LifeSci Holdings LLC and Rosedale Park, LLC and the warrants issued pursuant to Section 8.6 of the Merger Agreement. - "PTEFb/CDK9" means positive transcription elongation factor beta/cyclin-dependent kinase 9. - "Securities Act" means the Securities Act of 1933, as amended. - "SMDC" means small molecule drug conjugate. - "USPTO" means the United States Patent and Trademark Office. - "Warrant Agreement" means that certain Warrant Agreement, dated March 5, 2020, between LSAC and the Continental Stock Transfer & Trust Company.
+- "KSPi" means kinesin spindle protein inhibitor. - · "Legacy Holders" means the stockholders of Legacy Vincera Pharma immediately prior to the Business Combination. - "Legacy Vincera Pharma" means Vincera Pharma, Inc. prior to the consummation of the Business Combination, which changed its name to VNRX Corp. following the Business Combination. - · "MCL" means mantle cell lymphoma. - · "MCL1" means a protein coding gene. - "Merger" means the merger of Merger Sub with and into Legacy Vincera Pharma, with Legacy Vincera Pharma surviving as the surviving company and as a wholly-owned subsidiary of LSAC, which occurred on December 23, 2020. - "Merger Agreement" means that certain Merger Agreement, dated September 25, 2020, by and among LSAC, Merger Sub, Legacy Vincera Pharma and Raquel E. Izumi, as the representative of the Legacy Holders. - "Merger Sub" means LifeSci Acquisition Merger Sub, Inc., a Delaware corporation and wholly-owned subsidiary of LSAC at the time of the Business Combination. - "mRNA" means messenger RNA. - · "MYC" means a family of regulator genes and proto-oncogenes that code for transcription factors. - · "NDA" means a new drug application. - · "public warrants" means warrants originally issued in the initial public offering of LSAC, which were redeemed in April 2021. - "private warrants" means the warrants issued simultaneously with the closing of the initial public offering of LSAC in a private placement to LifeSci Holdings LLC and Rosedale Park, LLC and the warrants issued pursuant to Section 8.6 of the Merger Agreement. - $\bullet \quad \text{''P-TEFb/CDK9''} \ means \ positive \ transcription \ elongation \ factor \ beta/cyclin-dependent \ kinase \ 9.$ - "Securities Act" means the Securities Act of 1933, as amended. - · "SMDC" means small molecule drug conjugate. - "USPTO" means the United States Patent and Trademark Office. - "Warrant Agreement" means that certain Warrant Agreement, dated March 5, 2020, between LSAC and the Continental Stock Transfer & Trust Company.

-Vincerx[TM], Vincerx Pharma[TM], the Vincerx Wings logo design and CellTrapper[TM] are our trademarks or registered trademarks.
+Vincerx®, Vincerx Pharma®, the Vincerx Wings logo design, CellTrapper®, and VersAptxTM are our trademarks or registered trademarks.
 This report may also contain trademarks and trade names that are the property of their respective owners.